Message to Compatriots in Taiwan: 40th anniversary

-On the morning of January 2, 2019, a commemoration meeting for the 40th anniversary of the publication of theMessage to Compatriots in Taiwan was held at the Great Hall of the People in Beijing.
-CCP General Secretary Xi Jinping delivered a speech entitled "Working Together to Achieve the Great Rejuvenation of the Nation and Promote the Peaceful Reunification of the Motherland" (Xi's Five Points), setting the tone of the 1992 Consensus as "both sides of the Taiwan Strait belong to one China and work together to seek national reunification", achieving the goal of "peaceful reunification and one country, two systems", and deepening cross-strait exchanges to achieve spiritual harmony between compatriots.
+On the morning of 2 January 2019, a commemoration meeting for the 40th anniversary of the publication of the Message to Compatriots in Taiwan was held at the Great Hall of the People in Beijing.
+CCP General Secretary Xi Jinping delivered a speech entitled "Working Together to Achieve the Great Rejuvenation of the Nation and Promote the Peaceful Reunification of the Motherland", setting the tone of the 1992 Consensus as "both sides of the Taiwan Strait belong to one China and work together to seek national reunification", achieving the goal of "peaceful reunification and one country, two systems", and deepening cross-strait exchanges to achieve spiritual harmony between compatriots.
 However, he did not promise to renounce the use of force against Taiwan, and reserved the option of taking all necessary measures to unify Taiwan.

 In early 2019, China Central Television launched a special historical documentary, "Taiwan Strait Chronicles".
 It is worth noting that former KMT Chairman Eric Chu, who had previously announced his participation in the 2020 presidential election, also appeared in the documentary and talked about the 1992 Consensus.
 Eric Chu appeared in the fourth episode and said that the 1992 Consensus was an important foundation and an important milestone, "because it was from the '1992 Consensus' that the two sides of the Taiwan Strait could communicate and move towards peace."
 Taiwanese politicians invited other former KMT chairmen Lien Chan, Wu Po-hsiung, Hung Hsiu-chu, etc.

-President Tsai Ing-wen of the Republic of China stated that the Republic of China did not reach the 1992 Consensus with the mainland in 1993, and will never accept "one country, two systems ".
+President Tsai Ing-wen of the Republic of China stated that the Republic of China did not reach the 1992 Consensus with the mainland in 1993, and will never accept "one country, two systems".
 She also criticized Xi Jinping for interpreting the 1992 Consensus as "one China, one country, two systems".
 Tsai Ing-wen also believed that the Beijing authorities' pressure on international companies and military aircraft and warships to fly around Taiwan would not bring spiritual harmony to Taiwan.
 The Taiwan Affairs Office of the State Council of the People's Republic of China issued a press release criticizing Tsai Ing-wen after her speech.
 Spokesperson Ma Xiaoguang said, "The leader of the Democratic Progressive Party authorities, Tsai Ing-wen, made irresponsible remarks and blatantly vented her separatist position of the 'two-state theory', which violated the wishes of compatriots on both sides of the Taiwan Strait to improve and develop cross-strait relations, further incited cross-strait confrontation, and undermined the peaceful development of cross-strait relations."
 This is the first time that the Taiwan Affairs Office of the CPC Central Committee and the Taiwan Affairs Office of the State Council have characterized the Taiwan independence stance of the Tsai Ing-wen authorities in Taiwan since Tsai Ing-wen took office in May 2016.